 In addition to these requirements, applicants must also provide proof of a current First Aid and C.P.R.
 Level "C" or "HCP" certification, prior to the commencement of preclinical courses in Semester 1.
 Annual CPR re-certification is mandatory.
 Applicants are advised that the clinical requirements of the program and future employment require good vision (with or without corrective lenses) and visual perception; ability to sit for prolonged periods of time and manipulate small instruments with repetitive motion.
 Applicants with back/neck/wrist or visual problems should discuss individual concerns with the program Co-ordinator.
 Applicants must also be comfortable speaking in front of individuals and groups.
 Certain clinical placements will require students to have updated flu shots, TB testing and Hepatitis B vaccination as well as a Police Record Check (including Vulnerable Sector Screening"/ and a check of the Pardoned Sex Offender Data Base).
 It is the student's responsibility to ensure he or she is eligible to participate in clinical placements.
 The College assumes no responsibility for these matters and students should be aware that tuition will not be refunded in the event that access to a placement is denied.
 Registration with the College of Dental Hygienists of Ontario (CDHO) is mandatory to practice as a dental hygienist in Ontario.
 Note: A history of criminal offences or charges of professional misconduct in another jurisdiction or another profession may interfere with your ability to become registered in Ontario.
 Should either situation apply, you are recommended to seek clarification with the CDHO before applying to the dental hygiene program at Georgian College.
 Graduation Requirements:

 - 31 Mandatory Courses

+- 31 Mandatory Courses

 - 2 Communications Courses

+- 2 Communications Courses

 - 5 General Education Courses

+- 5 General Education Courses

+HLTH3000 Interprofessional Practice

 Graduation Eligibility:

 To graduate from this program, the passing weighted average for promotion through each semester, from year to year and to graduate is 60%.
 Additionally, a student must attain a minimum of 50% or a letter grade of P (Pass) or S (Satisfactory) in each course in each semester.

-Mandatory Courses

-BIOL1001 Anatomy and Physiology - Introductory Concepts BIOL1002 Anatomy and Physiology - Advanced Concepts

-- BIOL2008 Human Pathophysiology - BUSI3007 Business Principles for the Regulated Professional - DENT1013 General and Oral Microbiology - DENT1014 Dental and Orofacial Anatomy - DENT1016 Dental Hygiene Process - DENT1017 Dental Hygiene Practice Administration - DENT1018 Applied Oral Health Promotion - DENT1019 Oral Histology and Embryology - DENT1021 Medical and Pharmacological Considerations for Dental Hygiene Care - DENT1022 Periodontics For The Dental Hygenist - DENT1044 Pre-Clinical Dental Hygiene - DENT1045 Introduction to the Dental Hygiene Profession - DENT1046 Dental Radiography for the Dental Hygienist - DENT2000 General and Oral Pathology for the Dental Hygienist - DENT2001 Professional Issues in Dental Hygiene - DENT2005 Role of the Dental Hygienist - DENT2007 Health Promotion and Community Dental Health - DENT2008 Applied Clinical Theory - DENT2017 Introduction to Dental Hygiene Clinical Practice - DENT2018 Dental Hygiene Clinical Intermediate - DENT3005 Evidence Based Dental Hygiene Practice - DENT3006 Dental Hygiene Clinical Advanced - DENT3007 Dental Hygiene Clinical Consolidation - HLTH1000 Health Care in Canada - HLTH1003 Preparation for Clinical Practice - HLTH2003 Diverse Populations and Health Beliefs - HLTH3000 Interprofessional Practice - HLTH3001 Health Policy and Advocacy - STAT2005 Introduction to Statistics and Research Methods
+Mandatory Courses BIOL1001 Anatomy and Physiology - Introductory Concepts BIOL1002 Anatomy and Physiology - Advanced Concepts BIOL2008 Human Pathophysiology BUSI3007 Business Principles for the Regulated Professional DENT1013 General and Oral Microbiology DENT1014 Dental and Orofacial Anatomy DENT1016 Dental Hygiene Process DENT1017 Dental Hygiene Practice Administration DENT1018 Applied Oral Health Promotion DENT1019 Oral Histology and Embryology DENT1021 Medical and Pharmacological Considerations for Dental Hygiene Care DENT1022 Periodontics for the Dental Hygenist DENT1044 Pre-Clinical Dental Hygiene DENT1046 Dental Radiography for the Dental Hygienist DENT1047 Introduction to the Dental Hygiene Profession DENT2000 Oral Pathology DENT2001 Professional Practice and Jurisprudence DENT2005 Role of the Dental Hygienist in Orthodontics DENT2007 Health Promotion and Community Dental Health DENT2008 Applied Clinical Theory DENT2018 Dental Hygiene Clinical - Intermediate DENT2019 Dental Hygiene Clinical - Introduction DENT3005 Evidence Based Dental Hygiene Practice DENT3006 Dental Hygiene Clinical - Advanced DENT3008 Dental Hygiene Clinical Consolidation HLTH1000 Health Care in Canada HLTH1003 Preparation for Clinical Practice HLTH2003 Diverse Populations and Health Beliefs

+HLTH3001 Health Policy and Advocacy

+STAT2005 Introduction to Statistics and Research Methods

+Communications Courses

+To be selected at time of registration from the College list, as determined by testing.

+General Education Courses

+To be selected from College list

+Course Descriptions: